dremio-professional-services/dremio-cloud-job-analyzer/README.md

 ## Usage

 ### Manual
 The VDS definitions can be manually executed Dremio Sonar.
-Each SQL file in the vdsdefinition folder is numbered and contains a SQL that can be executed in the New Query window in Dremio Sonar, by executing the SQLs in numeric order all dependencies will be taken care of.
+Each SQL file in the vdsdefinition folder is numbered and contains a SQL that can be executed in the New Query window in Dremio Cloud, by executing the SQLs in numeric order all dependencies will be taken care of.

 NOTE: In order to load the VDS definitions manually it requires the manual creation of a space called JobAnalysis and the manual creation of three folders inside the space called Preparation, Business and Application.